Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/3-tall-tales.md

 "No, obviously not.
 But that right there is basically everything that’s wrong with Stoneback!
 They’re crude, un-cultured—"

-"Farmers, builders, world-class tradesman and civil engineers…"
+"Farmers, builders, world-class tradesman and civil engineers..."

-"…Yes, fine, they’re all of that to forestall the rest, but, just…" she sputtered, "LOOK AT THAT!"
+"...Yes, fine, they’re all of that to forestall the rest, but, just..." she sputtered, "LOOK AT THAT!"

 Melissa chuckled and shook her head, "Oh girl, don’t get upset.
 So Daar’s not your cup of tea, then.
 Has he been pestering you?"

-"…Well, no. He’s been unfailingly polite, actually."
+"...Well, no. He’s been unfailingly polite, actually."

 "Has he been pushy or unwelcome, anything like that?"